mjstahl/bond/README.md

 # bond
-Design By Contract in modern JS
+Design by contract in modern ES